Critikid Logo

 Recommendation

-The studies are generally reliable, but the disfluency (ugly font) research has not held up over time.
+The studies are generally reliable, but the disfluency (ugly font) research has not fully held up over time.

 Chapter 6: Norms, Surprises, and Causes